paddelcourt/berlin_airport_datapipeline_project/README.md

 [Link](https://lookerstudio.google.com/reporting/d7836225-a780-4303-91ee-855ddbca4f5a)

 Note: Due to the rate limiter of the API, the DAG was designed to collect data only one day (yesterday) per run, and with cloud costs running high and limited time, it was decided that only one day of data will be shown for demonstration purposes.
-The dashboard will only contain data for 2024-02-28 for demoing purposes
+The dashboard will only contain data for 2024-02-28 for demoing purposes.
+Also the screenshot image is displaying sum and not average values of average delay in the single numbers on the right, this has been fixed

 # Design
 ![Data pipeline design](https://github.com/paddelcourt/berlin_airport_datapipeline_project/blob/main/data_architecture.jpeg)